OS-CPU-byte-ERROR-DISK/Minion_OS/README.md

 MINION_OS V1.
 Operating system written in C and assembly.

-800x600 screen resolution.
+800x600 screen resolution (but the mac address and filesystem part are in vga 320x 320 0xA0000).

 It has a filesystem, a shell, a user interface, a bad version of doom and other cool things.
 You can even destroy your PC's hardware.

-(CMO, BUT DON'T RUN IT ON REAL HARDWARE.
-IT WORKS, AND I CAN PROMISE IT.)
+**(CMO IS THE COMAND TO OVERWRITE THE CMOS, BUT DON'T RUN IT ON REAL HARDWARE.
+IT WORKS, AND I CAN PROMISE IT.)**

 Demo